 In recent years the restructuring and commercial exploitation of the neighborhood have been advanced rigorously, entailing the destruction of many socio-cultural structures that had grown organically over decades.
 It seems that the territory and the leeway to allow for otherness, uniqueness, individuality and nonconformism are getting scarcer by the day.

-The photographic series (2010-2016) is an attempt to capture the muted world of an outdated, transient and disintegrating St. Pauli.
+The photographic series sets out to capture the muted world of an outdated, transient and disintegrating St. Pauli.
 A vanishing cosmos that lies well hidden behind the superficial touristy veneer.

 I was interested in the faces and the stories of the long-time residents, their everyday world, their small struggles and simple pleasures.
 Those characters who sometimes appear to have fallen out of time or seem to be stuck in-between different eras; with traces of their wilder days on one side of their lives and the apprehension of an uncertain future on the other.
 For how much longer will they be able to call St. Pauli home?